difcul/aw/2_using_web_services/README.md

 ### Getting an API key

 Some APIs require developers to request a key to use the API.
-Getting an API Key from Flickr is straightforward and can be done at the ["Flickr App Garden"](https://www.flickr.com/services/apps/create/apply/).
+Applying for a non-commercial API Key from Flickr is straightforward.
+Check how to do it at _https://www.flickr.com/services/api/misc.api_keys.html_ or watch this video: _https://youtu.be/WMoLk0P5_bk_

 If you don't have one, you will need to create a Yahoo account.
-If you didn't create an account before, you will be provided with a temporary Flickr API key in class.
+If you didn't create an account before, you may request a temporary Flickr API key in class.
 However, it should not be used outside of the class; you should create your own at the cost of making too many requests with the provided account and reaching the limit of requests for the _difcul_ account.

 ### Photos Search